 When you go solar, you can deduct 30% of the cost of your system from your federal income taxes.
 There is no dollar limit to the deduction: you can claim 30% whether your system costs $30,000 or $100,000.
 If the value of the deduction is more than your total tax liability, you can “roll over” the remaining portion of the credit to the following year.

 If you have no tax liability, you can carry the ITC back one year or forward up to 20 years.

 This means if you had a tax liability last year, but don’t have any this year, you can still claim the credit.
 If you had no tax liability this year or last year, you can use the credit any time in the next 20 years you do have liability.

 You claim the solar ITC by using Form 5695 when you file your federal taxes.
 The credit applies to the components of your solar system – like the panels themselves, mounting hardware, and battery storage if it’s charged exclusively by your panels – along with any other materials needed for the installation, the cost of labor, and the sales tax.
 You should note that because the deduction only applies to the costs directly associated with the solar system, if you need to replace the roof on your house as part of the process of going solar, you will not be able to deduct part of the cost of the new roof.
 If you have more detailed questions about how to claim the solar ITC, we recommend you consult a tax professional.

 It’s also important to understand that you have to actually own your solar system to claim the ITC.
 Leasing a solar system, or purchasing solar energy production through a power purchase agreement, does not make you eligible.

+The ITC was scheduled to step down in value from 26% to 22% at the end of 2022, and expire completely in 2023.
 Until Congress revised the act as part of the 2020 economic relief package, the ITC was actually supposed to phase out even more rapidly: 22% in 2021 and just 10% in 2022.

 Ready to take action?